C-And-Cpp-Libraries/helpers/README.md

 ```
 void schedule_remove_workers( uint32_t number )
 ```
 Schedules threads to be removed from the pool.
-Threads will be stopped only after finishing their current job The actual stopped threads' objects will be removed after adding a new job.
+Threads will be stopped only after finishing their current job.
+The actual stopped threads' objects will be removed after adding a new job.

 Throws:
 * ```std::logic_error``` if obejct is being destroyed.